jewelsofthought/neshama/site/posts/qkab/dimensional_entities.md

 Science suffers from all the ills of any living religion.
 From the fanatics to the liberals, and all the various levels of interpretations of its texts, often by those who do not understand the original language it was written in.
 So let us enter into the magical realm of 4d and work together to live in a future that is not decreed and driven by this 3d chaos, but embraces where life is leading us, and gather to ensure a future for being human.

-## Multi-dimensionality of the Human experience.
+## Multi-dimensionality of the Human experience

 What if all these entities, our guardian angels, ego, consciousness and many other such associated beings are, in fact, expressions of the multidimensionality of your being.
 Take, for instance, your Guardian Angel, or even your Daemon.
 The question is, what would multi-dimensional consciousness actually look/feel like?

 The Kabbalah Tree is, in essence, an expression of this multi-dimensionality that we are becoming aware of.
--- R’ Y”mba
+-- R' Y"mba

 ## Characteristics of Dimensions

 1. Every dimension contains within it every lower dimension.
 2. There are an infinite amount of projections of any higher dimensional object onto a lower dimension.
-3. The basic “reality” that is experienced in any dimension is the point of interaction, what we often call the “here and now”, a singularity&mdash;the (present) moment.
+3. The basic "reality" that is experienced in any dimension is the point of interaction, what we often call the "here and now", a singularity&mdash;the (present) moment.
 4. Every object/event is made up of a set of points.

 Q: Is a higher dimensional point equivalent to a lower dimensional point?

 Each point can be represented exactly in every dimension.
 (As it goes up it would increase in dimensionality, but still be a point - albeit an _n_ dimensional one.
-But a point has “emptiness” in it, that can get filled, and so it would remain where it was, perhaps made more dense by all the energy from the upper dimension that has now been collected at that point.
+But a point has "emptiness" in it, that can get filled, and so it would remain where it was, perhaps made more dense by all the energy from the upper dimension that has now been collected at that point.
 This is an interesting way of looking at the density of our dimensions.
 As one descends, it becomes more and more dense.

 5. The point is invariant, irrespective of dimension.

 It just takes more variables, more reference information, to locate the point in higher dimensions.

-6. Every N dimensional space has a N+1 brane or skin that “encloses” it.
+6. Every N dimensional space has a N+1 brane or skin that "encloses" it.
 A soccer ball, for example.

 ## Descriptions of Dimensions